MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 The following fields are available:

-- **ClientId**  In the WU scenario, this will be the WU client ID that is passed to Setup.
+- **ClientId**  In the Windows Update scenario, this will be the Windows Update client ID that is passed to Setup.
 In Media setup, default value is Media360, but can be overwritten by the caller to a unique value.
 - **FlightId**  Unique identifier for each flight.
 - **InstanceId**  Unique GUID that identifies each instances of setuphost.exe.
 - **MitigationScenario**  The update scenario in which the mitigation was executed.